 Auth0 can improve software security with the breached password detection feature.
 This feature protects and notifies your users when their credentials are leaked by a data breach of a third party.
 You can optionally prevent access until the user has reset their password.

 The team published a practical technique showing how to generate a collision bringing the fears that SHA-1 was insecure to reality.
 The technique outlined required years of research and immense computation resources.
-From the research published, it would take a cluster of 110 powerful GPU’s running computations 24 hours a day for an entire year to cause a collision, or about 6,500 years on a single-CPU.
+From the research published, it would take a cluster of 110 powerful GPU’s running computations 24 hours a day for an entire year to cause a collision or about 6,500 years on a single-CPU.
 So while this attack vector is fairly impractical, it is not impossible.

-This is a big deal because even though many organization have stopped using SHA-1, underlying systems still often rely on SHA-1.
+This is a big deal because even though many organizations have stopped using SHA-1, underlying systems still often rely on SHA-1.
 Software updates, ISO checksums, PGP signatures, digital certificate signatures, git, and others still make use of SHA-1 for data integrity.
-If a malicious party were able to create a collision for a popular piece of software for example, and distributed it on the web, they could infect many unsuspecting users causing all sorts of damage.
+If a malicious party were able to create a collision for a popular piece of software, for example, and distributed it on the web, they could infect many unsuspecting users causing all sorts of damage.

 On the bright side, the typical user does not have to worry too much.
 Certification Authorities are forbidden from issuing SHA-1 certificates, and Google and Mozilla will warn users accessing HTTPS websites that use SHA-1 signed certificates.
 More and more organizations are using safer alternatives like SHA-256 for their cryptographic needs.
 Additionally, since the published attack vector has only been proven with PDF files, the team created a website, shattered.io, which allows you to test your PDF files and see if they could have been compromised.